Mental Health Care Plan in Australia: What it Means For You

 How Can Private Cover Help?

-Unlike other conditions, the waiting period for mental health plans is relatively low.
-You only have to wait two months to receive private coverage – even if your fund considers it a preexisting condition.
+Unlike other conditions, the waiting period for mental health treatment plans is relatively low.
+You usually only have to wait two months to receive mental healthprivate hospital coverage – even if your fund considers it a preexisting condition.

 Private health insurance can fill the gaps in treatment for mental health, beyond the 10 sessions per year that Medicare offers.
 With this, you’ll have access to more options when it comes to treatment.